ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-props-default-doc.md

 ---
-title: eslint-cdk-plugin - require-default-doc-optional-props
+title: eslint-cdk-plugin - require-props-default-doc
 titleTemplate: ":title"
 ---

-# require-default-doc-optional-props
+# require-props-default-doc

 Requires `@default` JSDoc documentation for optional properties in Props interfaces.(e.g., `MyConstructProps`, `StackProps`).
 This rule does not apply to class properties or non-Props interfaces.